mnv8790/Delivery_Route_Optimizer/README.md

 ## What I Learned

-- How to model a real-world transportation problem using graphs
+- How to model a transportation-style problem using graphs
+- How Dijkstra's algorithm works with a priority queue
+- Why greedy methods are simple but not always globally optimal
-- How Dijkstra's algorithm is used for shortest path calculation
+- How the Hungarian Algorithm can be used for cost-based assignment
-- How different assignment strategies affect total cost and distance
-- How to organize a C++ project using multiple source and header files
-- How to read and write CSV files in C++
 - How to compare algorithms using measurable metrics
+- How to organize a C++ project with multiple source and header files

 ## Limitations

+- This project is tested on a small sample dataset
 - Roads are treated as two-way roads
 - CSV parsing assumes clean input
-- Package size/weight is not modeled
+- Package size and weight are not deeply modeled
 - Vehicles do not return to the warehouse
 - Traffic, time windows, and driver shifts are not included
 - This is not a full vehicle routing problem solver